Invalidity Pension

 Overview

-The Invalidity Pension may be awarded to a person who is certified as being incapable for suitable full-time or part-time employment or self-employment due to a serious disease or physical or mental impairment, subject to the relative social security contribution conditions under the Social Security Act (Cap.
+The Invalidity Pension is granted to individuals who are medically certified as unable to continue their current employment or self-occupation due to a serious illness, physical impairment, or mental disability.
+Eligibility also depends on meeting the social security contribution requirements outlined in the Social Security Act (Cap.
 318.).

 What you’ll get